 - Professional photographers, videographers and media who desire to shoot at ASI should contact Karen Nelson, Marketing and Communications Manager , at Karen.N@ASImn.org for information and to request permission.

-- Because of high demand and the need for staffing, engagement, bridal and family photo shoots require permission and an appointment.
-Fees may apply.
-Please contact Karen Nelson, Marketing and Communications Manager, at Karen.N@ASImn.org.
+- Because of high demand, the need to do shoots during non-public hours (to not interfere with the regular visitor experience), and the need for a staff escort, engagement, graduation, bridal, family and other photo shoots require permission, an appointment.
+There is also a fee.
+Please contact Karen Nelson, Marketing and Communications Manager, for additional information at Karen.N@ASImn.org.

 Food and Beverages

 Whether you simply want to have a fantastic meal or delve further into Scandinavian culture through food, ASI's FIKA café serves some of the best new Nordic cuisine outside of Stockholm.
 We're known for award-winning lunches, our coffee and pastries, house-made beverages, unique cocktails and other delights, so we encourage you to sample the fine fare at hand.
 Please do not bring in outside food or beverages to the Turnblad Mansion or Osher Gallery.
 FIKA is also open until 8 p.m. on Wednesdays with happy hour specials.

 Coat racks and lockers are provided free of charge in the Nelson Cultural Center.

 ASI is a museum with a collection of historic objects and handling may cause damage.
 Please do not touch items on view or the woodcarving in the Turnblad Mansion or the Nelson Cultural Center. .